mono/sdb/README.md

     (sdb) mycmd foo bar baz
     Hello!
 I received: foo bar baz

-## Licensing

-Though I am not particularly fond of the GNU licenses, SDB makes use of the `libreadline` library which is licensed under the GPL v3.
-Thus, for reasons of practicality, SDB is licensed under the GPL v3 as well.

-For the boring details, see the `COPYING` file.

 ## Issues

 * Ctrl-C does not work at all.
 This is because `System.Console.CancelKeyPress`